microsoft/verona/docs/internal/expressions.md

 For non-concrete cases, their implementation needs to be complete for closed-world cases (ex. account for all types in a union) but not for open-world cases (ex. interfaces), as long as they only use features that the interfaces provides.

 Method names can be anything that is allowed on identifiers, including numbers and symbols.
-It must not, however, be comprised of numbers only, to avoid confusing them with numeric literals.
+It must not, however, be comprised of only numbers, to avoid confusing them with numeric literals.

 Example:
 ```ts